berenslab/iclr-dataset/README.md

 ## Data version and maintenance

 **Oct 2025:** added blind submissions to ICLR 2026.
 Improved keywords parsing (splitting by semicolon), also for previous years.
-Classes are the same as for the 2025v2 version (see below for changes w.r.t the paper version) except for:
+Classes are the same as for the 2025v2 version (see below for changes w.r.t. the paper version) except for:

 - 4 new classes have been added: